Training bus: Hong Kong

 The use of training buses for practical training is especially popular among the Hong Kong franchised bus companies.
 In Hong Kong, training buses are known in Chinese as "訓練巴士" (pinyin: Xùn liàn bā Shì).
 Training buses used in Hong Kong, such as those used at Kowloon Motor Bus, are typically buses that are older buses and retired from its main bus fleet, therefore only used for training purposes and not for passenger services.
 However, for route training and other service or safety improvement trainings, in-service buses may be used.

-Other places
+Other cities

-In contrast, other jurisdictions may use active-service buses for training; this will be at non-peak service times when more buses are available.
-The head sign may be set to read 'TRAINING', and a sign mounted at the rear as well.
+In contrast, other jurisdictions, such as New York City, may use active-service buses for training; this will be at non-peak service times when more buses are available.
+The head sign may be set to read "TRAINING BUS", and a sign may be mounted at the rear as well.